 Meanwhile, Meg’s work for residential clients was winning accolades of its own.
 Designing the interiors of private homes, apartments, and condominiums in Boston, Connecticut, Philadelphia, Manhattan, and the Bahamas, Meg earned the respect and the loyalty of clients who appreciated the firm’s steadfast commitment to listening well, designing artfully, and seeing all stages of each installation through.

-Professionally, Meg is a member of the Design Leadership Network and The Philadelphia Chapter of the Institute of Classical Architecture & Art.
+Professionally, Meg is a member of the Design Leadership Network and The Philadelphia Chapter of the Institute of Classical Architecture & Art member.
 She also serves on the Design Advisory Board for Moore College of Art & Design and the Executive Cabinet of the Leaders of Design Council.
 She also is a member of the Barnes Foundation Morisot Passport to Paris Committee and Pennsylvania SPCA Bark & Whine Committee.